juanpedro1981/plantgrow/README.md

 # plantgrow
 Mod for Minetest

 I don't know to program LUA.
-I don't know how use "mapgen" to insert "plantgrow:giantjungletree" in the game.
+I don't know how use "mapgen" to insert "plantgrow:giantplant" in the game.
 Sorry.

 I use part of the follow mods and subgame
 -------------------------------------------------------